microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  The Windows Package Manager client uses this version to determine if an upgrade for a package is available.
 In some cases, packages may be released with a marketing driven version, and that causes trouble with the `winget upgrade` command.

- The current best practice is to use the value reported in Add / Remove Programs when this version of the package is installed.
+ >Note: The current best practice is to use the value reported in Add / Remove Programs when this version of the package is installed.
 In some cases, packages do not report a version resulting in an upgrade loop or other unwanted behavior.
+This practice may seem contrary to using semantic versioning, but it provides the best end to end experience for customers.
+It will take time for publishers and ISVs to migrate to semantic versioning, and some may intentionally choose to preserve other versioning schemes.
 </details>

 ### Channel